 The primary strength of WBE lies in its objectivity and near-real-time nature, as it captures unbiased population-level data independent of healthcare-seeking behavior or testing availability.
 It can reveal trends in hard-to-reach populations and detect asymptomatic infections that would otherwise go unnoticed in epidemiological surveillance systems~\cite{medema2020implementation}.
 However, WBE also has important limitations.
-The data represents aggregated community-level information rather than individual cases, making it impossible to identify specific infected persons or their precise locations within a sewer catchment area~\cite{wang2023case}.
-Additionally, the relationship between wastewater signals and actual disease prevalence can be influenced by factors such as pathogen shedding variability among infected individuals, wastewater dilution, and environmental degradation of target biomarkers, toilet use behavior, and population mobility~\cite{medema2020implementation, sims2020future, wade2022understanding}.
+The data represent aggregated community-level information rather than individual cases, making it impossible to identify specific infected persons or their precise locations within a sewer catchment area~\cite{wang2023case}.
+Additionally, the relationship between wastewater pathogen loads and actual disease prevalence can be influenced by factors such as pathogen shedding variability among infected individuals, wastewater dilution, and environmental degradation of target biomarkers, as well as toilet-use behavior and population mobility~\cite{medema2020implementation, sims2020future, wade2022understanding}.